BONUS EPISODE: Elon Musk at Code Conference 2021

 cryptocurrency is fundamentally aimed at

-But I mean, I think there's an obvious long-term role for crypto.
+But I mean, I think there's an always long-term role for crypto.

 sort of bandwidth, latency, jitter,